openindus/oi-firmware/docs/source/functions/encoder.rst

 Description
 -----------

-Encoders are available on the following modules:
+Encoders are available on the following module:

 * :ref:`OI-Stepper` (x2)